 Purchase an air quality monitor if you or a loved one in the home has allergies, asthma, or other respiratory problems.
 These devices will help them feel better by letting them know when indoor air quality is poor so they can take action to improve air quality.
-Also, homeowners that are concerned about their indoor air quality and common household pollutants should invest in one of these devices as well.
+Also, homeowners concerned about their indoor air quality and common household pollutants should invest in one of these devices.

 Can I get sick from poor air quality in my home?

 Yes.
 Regardless of your health status, bad indoor air quality can make you sick.
-Acute exposure to high concentrations of particulate matter can cause difficulty breathing, throat and eye irritation, and chest pain. to bad air quali:
+Acute exposure to high particulate matter concentrations can cause difficulty breathing, throat and eye irritation, and chest pain. to bad air quali:

 - Lung damage